The Surprising Health and Beauty Benefits of the Human Touch

 Not everyone is able to be in an intimate, physical relationship, but it’s important to know that we all have the need.
 If you don’t have a romantic partner who can give you that connection, how about close contact with a friend or a family member?
 Even a friendly touch on the arm can be very soothing for somebody who is feeling upset or alone.

-Holding hands enhances awareness, symbolises a profound bond, and stimulates oxytocin release, a neurotransmitter promoting trust and compassion while reducing anxiety.
+Be sure to reach out a handHolding hands enhances awareness, symbolises a profound bond, and stimulates oxytocin release, a neurotransmitter promoting trust and compassion while reducing anxiety.
 This neurotransmitter is responsible for increasing feelings of trust, generosity and compassion, while decreasing feelings of fear and anxiety.
 Our hands, rich in nerve endings, relay sensory information.
 Interlocked fingers activate pressure receptors, initiating vagal activity that calms us post-stress.
 As a society, we are starved of non-sexual touch, so try and be mindful of reaching out a hand to the people around you a little more often.

-Studies indicate that prolonged social isolation is as detrimental to health as smoking 15 cigarettes daily.
+Stay in touch with othersStudies indicate that prolonged social isolation is as detrimental to health as smoking 15 cigarettes daily.
 Scientists now understand its severe physical implications.
 Loneliness can foster depression and anxiety, which may manifest on the skin due to stress responses.
 Such stress induces inflammation, resulting in skin issues like dryness, breakouts, premature ageing, and dullness.
 Touch alleviates the nervous system and reduces stress hormones, promoting better nutrient and oxygen

 circulation for radiant skin.
 Combat stress and release pent-up emotional tension in muscles through massage.
 Consistent facial massages with quality oils can significantly enhance skin appearance.
-For the best results, massage daily with a luxurious face oil - my favourite is Almora Botanica’s Restorative Night Face Oil
+For the best results, massage daily with a luxurious face oil - my favourite is Almora Botanica’s Restorative Night Face Oil.

-"Cuddle Therapy," already popular in the US, is gaining momentum in the UK.
+Self-soothe and hug it out"Cuddle Therapy," already popular in the US, is gaining momentum in the UK.
 It represents the deepest, most innate form of human solace, and a heartfelt embrace can counteract the impacts of loneliness.
 Alternatively, consider a cocooning massage.
 It's high time we recognised the power of platonic, nurturing touch in boosting well-being, self-assurance, and empathy.

-Even face yoga or self-massage helps lower stress by releasing oxytocin, potentially meeting some of our needs for self-touch.
+Self calmEven face yoga or self-massage helps lower stress by releasing oxytocin, potentially meeting some of our needs for self-touch.
 Daily, we subconsciously reconnect with ourselves through soothing gestures like twirling our hair, massaging our neck, or fidgeting with our fingers.
 Oils offer the ideal consistency for massaging areas like the arms, neck, and face.
 Almora Botanica Radiance Day Face Oil and the massaging mushroom tools work wonders.